 Biography for Tracy Staton

-Tracy Staton is the editor of FiercePharma.
-She has been a freelance writer for five years, but before that served as editor of the Dallas Business Journal, editor of Texas Business magazine, and a senior editor at American Way, the inflight magazine of American Airlines.
+Tracy Staton is the editor of FiercePharma and FiercePharmaMarketing.
+She has been a freelance writer for eight years, but before that served as editor of the Dallas Business Journal, editor of Texas Business magazine, and a senior editor at American Way, the inflight magazine of American Airlines.
 She is based in Vermont, and can be reached at firstname.lastname@example.org or find her on LinkedIn.